development through exchange

 Connected Development aims to introduce more innovative, dynamic, and cost-effective ways of conducting international development cooperation.

-Connected Development has three closely interlinked functions: Agency, Network and Platform
+Connected Development has three closely interlinked functions: it acts as an Agency, a Network and a Platform

 Within its member network, Connected Development shares practical knowledge related to education, health, and livelihoods projects between organizations on a similar or parallel development trajectory.
 Most local development agencies have limited opportunities to learn from the experiences of counterparts in other regions or countries.
-We use these pooled resources to help each Member to communicate their work more effectively to international audiences.
+Through this ongoing support, member organisations often establish new donor relationships, at which point we continue to support them to develop these relationships into mutually beneficial, collaborative partnerships.

 13 local development agencies in 10 countries given guidance